Frequently Asked Questions

 The number of treatments required depends on the severity and duration of the symptoms to be addressed.
 For a cold or flu, one or two treatments can be very helpful.
 For chronic health conditions of years or even life-long duration, a longer course of treatment is normally required.
 The effectiveness of the treatment is often evident within the first 4-6 sessions and clear treatment goals can be established.

 What about Herbal Medicine?

 Your practitioner may recommend the use of Chinese herbs to aid in the healing process.
 The herbal formulas that we use have been tested to ensure the quality of the herbs.
 It is important that you tell your practitioner about any pharmaceuticals you are currently taking to limit the risk of possible herb-drug interactions.

 Will my insurance cover Acupuncture?

+Most insurance plans do not cover acupuncture yet.
 Some policies are beginning to include acupuncture because of its cost effectiveness as a treatment and because consumers have shown a willingness to pay for it out of pocket.
-We are an authorized provider with Health Net/ Veteran's Choice/Triwest.
-This is the only insurance company that we bill directly at this time.
-However, if your policy does cover acupuncture we can always provide you with a superbill (detailed receipt) so that you may get reimbursed from your insurance company for our services.
-If you are not a veteran that has been approved for acupuncture through the VA you will be required to pay for your acupuncture treatments at the time of service.
+We are an authorized provider with Health Net/ Veteran's Choice but otherwise we do not bill insurance companies directly.
+We can, however; provide you with the documentation that you will need to get reimbursed by your insurance company.